 Image Courtesy of AAA Living.

 Ultimately, Wolfram’s work serves as a reminder that curbing climate change requires multiple moving parts.
-“It’s a ripple effect – carbon emission reduction in every sector from manufacturing to car transport will lead to a much faster transition to electric vehicles,” says Wolfram.
+“It’s a ripple effect – carbon emission reduction in every sector from manufacturing to car transport will lead to a much faster transition to electric vehicles,” he said.